symphonists/html5_doctype/README.markdown

 ### XSL Comments

 If XSL comments are added to the beginning of the document, it would be necessary to increase the number of lines of text being processed by the regex.
-In this case, because the `limit` argument is set to a value of `5`, the `explode` function returns an array of five strings: the first four elements of the array contain each of the first four lines of the HTML output, and the last element contains the rest of the HTML output.
+In this case, because the `limit` argument is set to a value of `15`, the `explode` function returns an array of five strings: the first fourteen elements of the array contain each of the first fourteen lines of the HTML output, and the last element contains the rest of the HTML output.

-If you wanted to add a couple lines of comments at the beginning of the document, you could accommodate this by increasing the value of the `limit` argument for the explode function.
-For example, increase the `limit` to `10`.
+If you wanted to adjust the number of lines at the beginning of the document which need to be parsed, you could accommodate this by modifying the value of the `limit` argument for the explode function.
+For example, reduce the `limit` to `5` to parse only the first four lines.

-     $html_array = explode("n", $html, 10);
+     $html_array = explode("n", $html, 5);

 ### XML Namespace